CesBear/100DaysOfCodeJava/README.md

 # 100DaysOfCode
-### Code for at least an hour daily, but more focused on Java and Automation
+### Code for at least an hour daily, or resolve a java excercise, but more focused on Java for Automation

 ## About
 This is a personal challenge, everyone is free to join, my goal is to dive into